Wantin Sizzle Reel – Childs Play

-Wantin pre-production rehearsals
+Wantin Pre-production rehearsals

-Walking toward the meeting point I felt a sense of wonder about what magic might be in store for me to experience while working with Mariah Cini, Etienne Goessens and Alec Golinger.
-Children tend to be unpredictable and as much as people seem to find this challenging I gravitate toward the possibilities of what might manifest from their unrestrained tangents.
+Walking toward the meeting point, I felt a sense of wonder about what magic might be in store for me to experience while working with Mariah Cini, Etienne Goessens, and Alec Golinger.
+Children tend to be unpredictable and as much as people seem to find this challenging, I gravitate toward the possibilities of what might manifest from their unrestrained tangents.

-The showreel of Henry Thomas auditioning for a part in ET you are missing out.
-Its a must see in my books.
+The showreel of Henry Thomas auditioning for a part in ET is a must-see in my books.
 There's also a fabulous back story to the character development that blossomed from the audition series in Forest Gump.

-In the background sweet Mariah was settling down near the designated rehearsal area patiently waiting to start.
+In the background, sweet Mariah was settling down near the designated rehearsal area patiently waiting to start.
 There is something divine about this little lady that I can't quite put my finger on yet.
 I'd met her by chance while I was doing the rounds as a stills photographer on the short film circuit.
 Although in the book Wantin (and the feature script) the character (young Talia) is six years old, I felt I needed to make an exception.
 Mariah to me in many ways is akin to young Talia.

 Then along came this young, beautiful, svelte woman.
-In the book Marlee is mid thirties, has two front teeth missing with a portly figure.
-Tamiah was captivating and her performance simply blew me away.
-In an instant I knew I had to let go of my rigid image of Marlee and award Tamiah the role.
+In the book, Marlee is aged mid-thirties, has two front teeth missing with a portly figure.
+Tamiah was captivating, and her performance blew me away.
+In an instant, I knew I had to let go of my rigid image of Marlee and award Tamiah the role.

 Cherish every moment